-Move into a tabletop position with the wrists directly beneath the shoulders and the knees beneath the hips.
+For this Yoga Pose to Practice you-ll need to Move into a tabletop position with the wrists directly beneath the shoulders and the knees beneath the hips.
 Press the palms into the mat to ensure your shoulder blades are broad.

 As you inhale, look forward, or up if it’s comfortable for your neck, reaching the tailbone toward the sky.
 Exhale as you tuck the chin to the chest and reach the tailbone to the floor.
 Continue through this movement, allowing the breath to lead and feeling the entire spine being massaged.
 Try to keep the creases of the elbows facing each other the entire time to protect the joint from hyperextension.

 Breathe through 5 rounds, or longer if it feels good.

 Downward Dog Pose (Adho Mukha Svanasana)

 Take the palms a little wider than shoulder width, tuck the toes and lift the hips into the air.
 The chest moves back toward the thighs with the head relaxed and arms straight.
 Roll the shoulders away from the ears, keep the knees bent and start to walk one heel down at a time.
 Remember: it’s more important to keep the hips high than to get the soles of the feet to the ground.